Dana J. Dykhouse Stadium: Student Section

 The Student section for South Dakota State sits on the south end of the stadium with the band centered in the middle.
-The student section often fills the end zone and helps to create a loud environment inside of Dana J Dkyhouse Stadium.
+The student section often fills the end zone and helps to create a loud environment inside of Dana J Dykhouse Stadium.
 On August 31, 2017, South Dakota State broke a student attendance record when 4,251 students packed the stands against Duquesne in the stadiums first ever Thursday night game.
 South Dakota State won the game 51-14.

 South Dakota State's student section has an official student organization called the Barnyard Cadets.
 This group organizes a student gathering on campus before each Jackrabbit home game before the whole student body walks toward the stadium from the south.